diyscif/diyscif/scif-thesis.md

 They, as well as any associated cabling, should be fully located within the SCIF.
 PCUs should validate authorized use with an authentication technology, such as a keypad and/or card reader.
-Cabling between all sensors and PCU should be dedicated to the IDS and contained within SCIF.
-Otherwise "External Transmission Line Security" must be employed.
+Cabling between all sensors and PCU should be dedicated to the IDS and contained within the SCIF.
+Otherwise, "External Transmission Line Security" must be employed.
 The alarm status as well as power source in use should be continuously displayed at the PCU.
 A special indicator should alert to changed/failed power supply.
 The PCU should identify and display all activated sensors.
-The auto-alarm reset feature, if present, must be disabled as every security incident can only be resolved after an inspection of the SCIF and a determination for the cause of the alarm by trained dedicated personnel.
+The auto-alarm reset feature, if present, must be disabled as every security incident can only be resolved after an inspection of the SCIF and a determination for the cause of the alarm by trained, dedicated personnel.
 Because of the sensitive nature of the information displayed, the PCU must be installed in a location that precludes observation by any unauthorized party. [@ics-705-ts, p.
 55]

-Immediate and continuous alarm must be given on any intrusion detection, failed sensor, tamper detection, or enabling of maintenance mode (maintenace message may be used in place of alarm).
+Immediate and continuous alarm must be given on any intrusion detection, failed sensor, tamper detection, or enabling of maintenance mode (maintenace message may be used in place of an alarm).
 Alarms or maintenace messages should be displayed individually for all zones shunted or masked during maintenance mode.
 [@ics-705-ts, p.
 55]